Critical Factors to Consider when Assessing Operational Efficiency

 How do we know?
 Over 30 years of experience in the correctional field has earned operations and planning expert Brad Sassatelli an outstanding national reputation in state and county corrections.
 Specializing in operational planning, system studies, and master planning projects, Brad’s diverse background in corrections also includes research, facility administration, budgeting, information technology, and correctional industries.

-We surveyed attendees at last month’s American Jails Association Expo and Conference in Sacramento, California about several key issues and topics affecting today’s detention and correctional systems.
+We surveyed attendees at the American Jails Association Expo and Conference about several key issues and topics affecting today’s detention and correctional systems.

 One of the questions focused on operational efficiency: